refinedev/refine/documentation/tutorial/next-steps/cli/react-router/index.md

 npm run refine swizzle
 ```

-By running this command, you'll be prompted to pick the package you want to export the elements from.
-After you've selected the package, you'll be prompted to select the elements you want to export.
-The CLI will export the selected elements to the appropriate directory depending on your application's setup.
+Running this command prompts you to select the package and elements you want to export.
+Once selected, the CLI exports them to the appropriate directory based on your application's setup.

 In this unit, we've briefly covered the Refine's CLI and its features.
 In the next unit, we'll be learning about the Refine's Devtools.